kitsune-soc/docs/src/content/docs/en/configuring/database.md

 ## Maximum connections

-The `max_connections` setting defines how many connections the globally shared connection pool will open to the database server *at maximum*.
+The `max-connections` setting defines how many connections the globally shared connection pool will open to the database server *at maximum*.
 What you should set this value to depends on many factors.

 > We currently do not report any pool metrics via the Prometheus endpoint.
 This might be added in the future.